longsleep/pixel-linux/README.md

  - You are willing to shink Chrome OS (this will remove all data).

 So just get this repository and extract it into ~/Downloads.
 You need to be able to run the various scripts shipped in this repository.

-Afterwards Ubuntu is installed alongside to Chrome OS.
+This repository provides all the gear to install Ubuntu along side with Chrome OS.
+During this process Chrome OS will be shrinked and will reset all its data.
+You have been warned!

 ## Shrink Chrome OS